auth0/auth0-cli/docs/auth0_apis_create.md

   -n, --name string          Name of the API.
   -o, --offline-access       Whether Refresh Tokens can be issued for this API (true) or not (false).
   -s, --scopes strings       Comma-separated list of scopes (permissions).
-  -a, --signing-alg string   Algorithm used to sign JWTs.
+      --signing-alg string   Algorithm used to sign JWTs.
 Can be HS256 or RS256.
 PS256 available via addon. (default "RS256") -l, --token-lifetime int   The amount of time in seconds that the token will be valid after being issued.
 Default value is 86400 seconds (1 day).
 ```